 Block Party.
-The Parks & Recreation Department permits block parties.
+The City of Paducah permits block parties.
 The permitting process typically takes 30 days.
-Contact Parks at 270-444-8508 for information on how to get started on a special event permit if you plan to close a public road.
+Contact Customer Experience at 270-444-8800 for special event permit information if you plan to close a public road.

 Community Garden.
 Community gardens on private property do not need permits.
 Work with your neighbors to locate a garden in your neighborhood.
 There is a community garden at the Health Park.
 To coordinate additional garden spaces, contact the Parks & Recreation Department at 270-444-8508.

 Public Art.
 Public art projects are evaluated on a case-by-case basis.
 The Planning Department works with artists and neighborhoods to complete art projects in public spaces.